The United States real estate sales and brokerage market size has a revenue of $236.64 billion, growing at a CAGR of 2.2% over the last five years.

 Pros of Starting a Real Estate LLC

-Here are some benefits you stand to gain from starting an LLC.
+Here are some benefits you stand to gain from starting a real estate LLC.

 Pros of Starting a Real Estate LLC